 FAQ – The Use of Leave: Coronavirus

-Will employees who are utilizing the 14 day self-observation period as a result of the government directive be paid while they are out?
+Will employees who are utilizing the 14-day self-observation period as a result of the government directive be paid while they are out?

-Yes, employees will be paid during the 14 day self-observation period.
+Yes, employees will be paid during the 14-day self-observation period.
 Click here for more information.

-Are employees who have utilized the 14 day self-observation period required to work during their time at home?
+Are employees who are utilizing the 14-day self-observation period be required to work during their time at home?

 Employees and their supervisors should discuss and determine if work can be properly performed during this time.

-What if an employee appears sick?
+What will happen if an employee appears sick?

-If an employee presents themselves at work with fever or having difficulty breathing, it is advised that they should seek medical evaluation.
+If an employee presents themselves at work with fever or having difficulty breathing, they will be advised that they should seek medical evaluation.
 We all have a responsibility for our personal health as well as maintaining the good health of our community.

 Can TCU ask employees to stay home or leave work if they exhibit symptoms of the COVID-19 coronavirus or the flu?

 Yes, TCU is permitted to ask employees to seek medical attention and get tested for COVID-19, and under most circumstances you can ask them to leave work.
 If an employee presents themselves at work with fever or difficulty in breathing, this indicates they should seek medical evaluation.
-If an employee tests positive, they will require FMLA (if applicable) as well as a Return to Work from their treating physician.
+If an employee tests positive, they will be required to take FMLA (if applicable) and be cleared to return to work from their treating physician.

-If an employee requests the 14 day self-observation period, is their job protected?
+If an employee requests the 14-day self-observation period, is their job protected?

-If an eligible employee requests the 14 day self-observation period due to symptoms, their job is protected.
-If an employee needs additional time past the 14 day self-observation period, they need to request FMLA.
+If an eligible employee requests the 14-day self-observation period due to symptoms, their job is protected.
+If an employee needs additional time past the 14-day self-observation period, they need to request FMLA.

 Who is eligible for FMLA?